cargator/.github/profile/README.md

-# Welcome to [CarGator] Open Source Projects
+# Welcome to CarGator Open Source Projects

 ![Your Organization Logo](https://avatars.githubusercontent.com/u/140787853?s=200&v=4)

-Welcome to the open-source projects developed by [Your Organization].
-This repository hosts multiple projects, including frontend, backend, and client applications.
+Welcome to the open-source projects developed by CarGator.
+This repository hosts multiple projects, including frontend, backend, and client-app applications.
 Below, you'll find guidance on setting up and running these applications.

 ## Table of Contents